evilsocket/opensnitch/wiki/Known-problems.md

 **TypeError: __new__() got an unexpected keyword argument ...**

 This error means that your `python3-protobuf` is not compatible with OpenSnitch.
 Try uninstalling or upgragind it.
-If the GUI keeps failing with the same error, install protobuf using pip3: `pip3 install protobuf`
+If the GUI keeps failing with the same error, install protobuf using pip3: `pip3 install protobuf==3.6`

 ***